nspektor/Quickets/README.md

 ## Watch our video [Here!](https://youtu.be/MIxRIhWVPCA)

-####Note: When you press Watch Now for a movie, it can take up to few minutes to load the theater information
+####Note: When you press Watch Now for a movie, it can take up to few minutes to load the theater information.